Why are some populations and species more susceptible to novel stressors than others?

 Emerging infectious wildlife disease contributes to biodiversity loss.

-In my postdoctoral research, I am working to deepen understanding of what drives susceptibility vs. resistance/tolerance to amphibian chytridiomycosis, one of the most destructive contemporary wildlife diseases.
+Our ongoing research focuses on the genetic mechanisms driving susceptibility vs. resistance/tolerance to amphibian chytridiomycosis, one of the most destructive contemporary wildlife diseases.

-In my postdoctoral research, I am working to deepen understanding of what drives susceptibility vs. resistance/tolerance to amphibian chytridiomycosis, one of the most destructive contemporary wildlife diseases.
+Our ongoing research focuses on the genetic mechanisms driving susceptibility vs. resistance/tolerance to amphibian chytridiomycosis, one of the most destructive contemporary wildlife diseases.

 Researching the drivers of susceptibility vs. resistance to protect frogs from a deadly fungus